quickshiftin/wfpc/README.md

 If you're running Magento and using a full page cache like [Lesti FPC](https://gordonlesti.com/projects/lestifpc/), once you have the FPC configured and working, you might consider warming the cache so all the pages load quick for your customers the first time they hit them.

-This FPC relies on a sitemap.xml file; you can read how to do that [here](http://alanstorm.com/generating_google_sitemaps_in_magento).
+`wfpc` relies on a sitemap.xml file; you can read how to do that [here](http://alanstorm.com/generating_google_sitemaps_in_magento).
 Once you have a sitemap generated (and an FPC configured), you're good to hit the site with the cache warmer.

 ## Usage
 ### Testing Performance